RadhaKrishna0018/kubernetes-commands/README.md

 ### Resources
 Most of the code above is self experimenting and reading the docs.
-Some are copied and modified to my needs from other resources...
+Some are copied and modified to our needs from other resources...
 * https://kubernetes.io/docs/reference/kubectl/cheatsheet/
 * https://medium.com/flant-com/kubectl-commands-and-tips-7b33de0c5476
 * https://github.com/robscott/kube-capacity